reactjs/react.dev/src/content/reference/react/useTransition.md

 In this example, the `updateQuantity` function simulates a request to the server to update the item's quantity in the cart.
 This function is *artificially slowed down* so that it takes at least a second to complete the request.

 Update the quantity multiple times quickly.
-Notice that the pending "Total" state is shown while any requests is in progress, and the "Total" updates only after the final request is complete.
+Notice that the pending "Total" state is shown while any requests are in progress, and the "Total" updates only after the final request is complete.
 Because the update is in an Action, the "quantity" can continue to be updated while the request is in progress.

 <Sandpack>